freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     git checkout master
     ```

-2. Next, you would want to **sync the lastest changes** from the main repository of freeCodeCamp.
+2. Next, you would want to **sync the lastest changes for `master` branch** from the main repository of freeCodeCamp.

+    **Note:** If you have any outstanding pull-request that you made from the `master` branch of your fork previously, you will lose them.
+You should get it merged by a moderator, prior following this.
+To avoid this, you should always work on a branch.

-    Its important that you do this as often as possible, to avoid conflicts later:
+    Its recommended that you do this as often as possible, to avoid conflicts later:

     ```shell
     git fetch upstream